 A literal hop, skip and jump away from Shrine Auditorium and USC, Vagabond Inn is a very convenient option for those looking to spend some time Downtown.
 The two-story motel has free parking and an outdoor swimming pool.
 The rooms only offer the bare necessities, but whatever the Inn lacks in quality, it gains in location.
 The neighboring strip malls offer quick bites to hungry guests at all hours of the night.

-Banana Bungalow Hollywood may feel more like a block party than a hostel.
-Open the front gate and you're instantly in the courtyard equipped with outdoor seating, a basketball hoop, ping pong table and palm trees to remind you that you've indeed arrived in L.A.
+Banana Bungalow Hollywood feels more like a block party than a hostel.
+Open the front gate and you’re instantly in the courtyard equipped with outdoor seating, a basketball hoop, ping pong table and palm trees to remind you that you’ve indeed arrived in L.A.
 The hostel allows travelers to park for free right below their rooms.
 Private and shared rooms both come with a full kitchen and bathroom, and the tiki garden offers guests a sunny spot to enjoy their free breakfast, sunbathe and meet fellow tourists.
-Other common areas offer free and 24/7 access to computers and spaces for party nights with karaoke and more.
-Walking distance to plenty of the attractions and historic theaters on Hollywood Blvd but away from the noise and craziness, Banana Bungalow is a solid destination for those looking to stay in Hollywood.

-Located in the Fairfax District, Banana Bungalow is one of the most centrally located hostels in L.A.
-In a matter of minutes guests can be shopping on Melrose, eating at the Farmers Market or watching a movie next door at Cinefamily.
-This 2-story hostel offers private and shared rooms, most with their own bathrooms.
+Located in the Fairfax District, this Banana Bungalow location is one of the most centrally located hostels in L.A.
+In a matter of minutes guests can be shopping on Melrose or eating at the Original Farmers Market.
+This two-story hostel offers private and shared rooms, most with their own bathrooms.
 Their tiki courtyard turns into a laid-back hangout at night where guests can check out free music and comedy shows.
 Breakfast is free, dinners are cheap, and the hostel offers discounted activities and tours around town that you can consider your itinerary pretty much set.

 Follow the coastline south and you’ll hit the adorable beach town of Hermosa Beach.
 Then head inside the door sandwiched between Lighthouse Café and Watermans restaurant and you will arrive at Surf City Hostel.
 Located right in the heart of Pier Plaza, Surf City Hostel is next to tons of bars, restaurants, the pier and, most importantly, the beach.
 It offers both shared and private rooms, a communal kitchen and common areas.
 The hostel also provides tour packages for various places in Los Angeles like the Getty and Disneyland for those that want to get the most out of their stay.